potatotan666/assignmentDay29_dimasKhaerudin/README.md

-# assignmentDay29_dimasKhaerudin
+# assignment_day29

-Assignment Day 29 Dimas Khaerudin
+Assignment day 29 Dimas Khaerudin

+I'm using sqlite3 for the db so please don't forget to install sqlite3